Hannnatu/Custom-Domain-ATS/README.md

 * `lambda/handler.py`: Adjust domain validation or logic.
 * `.github/workflows/deploy.yml`: Add your AWS credentials/secrets securely.
 * `main.tf`: Link your ACM cert ARN and Route53 records if customizing.
+* IMPORTANT: Configure the CNAME record in Route53 Terraform automatically creates a CNAME (or Alias A) record that maps your custom domain (e.g., jobs.yourdomain.com) to the CloudFront distribution domain.
+Ensure your hosted zone is correct and that this DNS entry exists for your domain to route traffic properly to CloudFront over HTTPS.
 ---